This section is just for teenagers or young adults and is full of information you'd like to know but might be afraid to ask.

 Cancer— If you are worried about cancer, either that you might have it or you’re concerned about someone who has, make an appointment to talk to about it with your doctor or nurse.

 Chlamydia Testing — If you are sexually active and under 25 you should test annually.
 It is easily treated but if left undetected can cause serious problems, even infertility.
 Many people suffer no symptoms at all.
-Either a nurse or doctor can test you or you can ask reception for a kit and test yourself at home.
+You can order a free home chlamydia test here click here

 Contraception — Before you start any form of contraception (except condoms) you will need to see a nurse or doctor.
 They will provide you with information and advice on the options available to you.
 Don’t leave it too late to have this conversation.